kuhn-ruess/cmdbsyncer-docs/docs/ansible/cmk_agents.md

 You don't need to set the Password value directly in the settings, you can also read it from your Accounts.
 For that, instead of the Password, just Enter the Macro: {{ACCOUNT:NAME:password}}.
 Account needs to be uppercase, Name is the Account Name, password can also be every other field or custom field in your account Settings.

 ![](img/account_placeholder.png)

+## RedHat Firewalls
+You can configure the Firewall Zones and the Checkmk Server IPs to let the Syncer configure the Firewall for you.

+You just need to set `configure_firewall` and also the `cmk_server_ip`

 # Run the job